compsoc-edinburgh/cookbook-boilerplate/README.md

 1. New commit is pushed to the cookbook.
 2. This repo is checked out in a GitHub action, and then the cookbook submodule into `/content_raw`.
-3. The directory structure is translated into front matter and copied into `/content/recipes` using `parse_content.py`
+3. `parse_content.py` runs, translating the directory structure into front matter and copying recipes into `/content/recipes`
+4. `generate_thumbnails.py` runs, creating thumbnails for all recipes and placing them next to them in `/content/recipes`
-4. `hugo` is called to build the site, and the `/public` directory is uploaded as GitHub Pages.
+5. `hugo` is called to build the site, and the `/public` directory is uploaded as GitHub Pages.

 `cook-book/.github/workflows/hugo.yml`
 ```